willnode/engine4-src/manual/basics/4d/projection.md

 `Projecting` is a method to illustrate an object to dimension that is lower than the object itself.
 Projection of four-dimensional is quite challenging if you haven't heard it before.

-There are two projection methods that has been implemented in the library.
+There are two projection methods that has been implemented in this library.

 ## Frustum Projection